 You can know if the sommelier is an experienced person when he or she describes the wines available by mentioning the manufacturers and the places of origin.
 Also, they should tell you where the grapes are grown, and how the wines are different from the rest.
 However, if the sommelier is just telling you the most popular wines, he or she is not the right person to advise you on wine selections.

 Able to mention the different qualities of wines they have

 If the sommelier is just talking about how a specific wine type is getting popular, he or she must be lacking adequate information about their wines.
 A knowledgeable person should be able to differentiate the quality of wines off-head, and then tell you the ingredients that create the differences.
 You also need to know the flavors, so the person should also be able to inform you about them.

 Alright, what about the wine cooling techniques?
 This is a very important factor that not only the sommeliers must be familiar with, but also all wine spectators out there.
 Many wine lovers will always store wines at home so that they can quench their thirsty any time they want.
 Also, guests and friends will want to come to your house if you have some wine!

 The most common wine coolers include Thermoelectric and Compressor units.
+Here is a very informative article about built-in wine coolers.
 Thermoelectric coolers are perfect for a small space, as well as for storing a few wine bottles.
 They are also extremely energy efficient and quiet, and thus suitable to have in your house.
 On the other hand, compressor units function almost like a normal refrigerator.
 Though they are louder and consume more energy, they are said to be long-lasting and capable of handling a higher ambient temperature than the thermoelectric units.